 As Microsoft warns you when you enable this feature, you may have to perform a clean install of Windows 10 if you want to stop getting preview builds and revert to the stable Windows 10 system in the future.
-It should be possible to uninstall preview builds for 30 days and revert to Windows 10, just as you can uninstall Windows 10 and revert to Windows 7 or 8.1 for 30 days after installing it.

 How to Join the Insider Program

-Being part of the insider program requires you sign into your PC with a Microsoft account, not a local user account.
+Being part of the insider program requires you sign in to your PC with a Microsoft account, not a local user account.
 That Microsoft account must also be part of the Windows Insider program.

 Visit the Windows Insider Program web page in your web browser and sign in with your Microsoft account.
 Join the program from the web page—yes, it’s free.
-This registers your Microsoft account as being part of the insider program, allowing you to receive insider builds—should you choose to enable them on a PC.
+This registers your Microsoft account as being part of the Insider program, allowing you to receive insider builds—should you choose to enable them on a PC.

 Stop Getting Insider Builds

-To stop getting insider builds, you can simply visit the “Advanced options” page in the Windows Update settings again and click “Stop Insider builds.”
-You’ll be thanked for participating and your computer will reboot.
 You don’t actually have to leave the insider program with your Microsoft account.
 Windows will only install insider builds on PCs you’ve specifically activated them on, not every PC you log into with that account.